 There are many ways to serve the community, gain practical skills, and earn pro bono hours.
 Students can pursue independent pro bono opportunities through avenues outside of Student-Initiated Legal Services Projects (SLPS) and Berkeley Law Alternative Service Trips (BLAST).
 Independent pro bono projects involve a student working under the supervision of a licensed attorney in the community at a legal services organization, government office, or judicial chambers.
 For this work to qualify toward the Pro Bono Pledge be sure that it meets the Berkeley Law Definition of Pro Bono.
-If you are unsure if the work qualifies or need assistance finding the right pro bono opportunity for you, contact the Director of the Pro Bono Program, Deborah Schlosberg.
+If you are unsure if the work qualifies, please contact the Director of the Pro Bono Program, Deborah Schlosberg.
+If you need assistance finding the right pro bono opportunity for you, please fill out this form.
 We have highlighted some legal service organizations where you may wish to pursue an independent pro bono project below.
 If you want to hear about Berkeley Law Public Interest/Pro Bono Announcements for Berkeley Law students, please sign up for the Pro Bono Opportunity Mailing List.

 IMPORTANT: Please be sure to assess whether any particular opportunity meets the criteria for summer public interest/public sector stipends (“Dean’s Grants”), the New York Bar, the Pro Bono Pledge, or any other pro bono requirement.

 If you are a student interested in working on an independent pro bono project, please complete this form.

 If you are a legal services organization seeking law students to assist with a pro bono project, please click here.

 Wildfires devastated many communities in Northern California.
 Here are some ways that you can help: